smartparrot/embedding_rag/readme.md

 python3 dataset/dataset_pro.py

 (3) Train Text Embedding Model
-Set the paths for the training set, validation set, pre-trained embedding model, and the path to the fine-tuned embedding model in embedding_finetune/train.py.
-For example, using the m3e model:
+Set the paths for the training set, validation set, pre-trained embedding model, and the path to the fine-tuned embedding model in embedding_finetune/train.py:

 python3 embedding_finetune/train.py